 To reduce microplastic consumption, try eating more fresh and unprocessed food and avoid canned goods with plastic linings.
 When possible, choose glass or metal bottles over plastic ones when drinking water and storing food.

-Use reusable grocery bags; use metal or ceramic cooking utensils when possible for cooking instead of plastic ones.
+Use reusable grocery bags; use metal or ceramic cooking utensils when possible when cooking at home, instead of plastic ones.

 When performing your usual morning routine you should avoid products containing microbeads (such as toothpaste and face scrubs ) try and choose brands that aren’t using synthetic fibers in their products (if you can).